Back

 "If we present ourselves as artists who are able to see and create artistic work based on things of beauty in the real world, we hope that those who see our work will believe that it is honest.
 (And "honest" is not the same as "perfect objective analog" .....).
 In other words, they look at our work and trust that the place shown, the light under which the photograph was made, the conjunction of seemingly miraculous elements, and our vision are connected to real experiences and things and places.
 They can and should accept and even expect that we take steps to enhance and optimize the presentation of the images so that they will be effective as photographs or as photographic prints, but they presume that we enhance more than we invent.
 In fact, I think that many of us - even those of us who are perfectly happy to optimize images in these rather common ways - believe that we are presenting "subjectively truthful" images of things.
 Viewers grant us trust that our vision is special and that we see in the real world things that others might miss and that we see them in ways that others might not share."

-I personally believe there are threats to such a moderate approach to night photography:
+There are very profound threats to such a moderate approach to night photography:

 1. Arch of the Milky Way montages (AOFTMW)